Node.js lambda

 Make a note of the following points before you begin installation and configuration:

-• Make sure that you have installed and configured Traceable Platform agent.
+• You must have installed and configured the Traceable Platform agent.
 For more information, see Platform agent.

-• Make sure that the port number 4318 is available to the lambda function.
+• Make sure that port number 4318 is available for the lambda function.

-• Make a note of the Traceable Platform agent IP address.
-It will be used in step 3 during configuration of layers.
+• Note the Traceable Platform agent IP address.
+It will be used in step 3 during layer configuration.

 • Make sure that you have an AWS account.